vuvictor1/vuvictor1/README.md

 I'm a multilingual programmer with a passion for engineering practical and concise solutions.
 Motivated to constantly improve, I strive to develop a unique and versatile skill set.

-My interests lie in machine learning and game development.
+I have interest in machine learning and game development.

 Contact me at: vuvictor@csu.fullerton.edu or https://vuvictor.up.railway.app/